 Of course many critics of the Bible would disagree that the Bible is scientifically accurate.
 They point to verses that say things like “the sun stood still” in Joshua 10:13 or John’s reference to “the four corners of the Earth” (Rev. 7:1).
 And they conclude that the Bible teaches that the Sun revolves around a flat, four-cornered Earth.

-The fact that the Bible was written so long ago and yet does not contain any scientific errors, might be considered a miracle in itself.
+The fact that the Bible was written so long ago, touches on a myriad of topics, and yet does not contain any scientific errors, might be considered evidence for divine inspiration all on its own.
 Why?
 Without exception, every ancient religious writing has certain unscientific views of astronomy, medicine, hygiene, and so on.

 The Bible steers free of these kinds of errors.
 But not only that, it makes known amazing facts about our world and the universe thousands of years before scientists discovered that they were actually true.
 Allow me to share with you a few examples:

 In contrast to the Quran, the Bible teaches that the Sun is actually on a circuit through space.
 Writing of the Sun in Psalm 19:6, David said, “Its rising is from one end of heaven, and its circuit to the other end.”
 For many years critics scoffed at this verse, claiming that it taught that the Sun revolves around the Earth.
 Scientists at that time thought the Sun was stationary.
 However, it has been discovered in recent years that the Sun is in fact on a circuit through space, just like the Bible says.

 B. The Shape of the Earth